-Nature, history and Johnny Cash’s childhood home can be found in the Delta region
+Nature, Cotton Belt history and the Johnny Cash Boyhood Home can be found in the Eastern Arkansas Delta region

 Housed in the historic Kress Building, the Delta Gateway Museum illustrates historical themes in the world’s most fertile agricultural regions.
 Exhibits focus on the development of cotton and soybeans along with interrelated topics such as earthquakes, rivers and flood control.
 There are hands-on exhibits for kids in grades four to six.
 Admission is free.